About EPEAT®

 Computers and Displays

-EPEAT Computers and Displays Category Criteria: Based on IEEE 1680.1™ – 2018 Standard for Environmental and Social Responsibility Assessment of Computers and Displays and IEEE 1680.1a™ – 2020 Standard for Environmental and Social Responsibility Assessment of Computers and Displays–Amendment 1: Editorial and Technical Corrections and Clarifications
+EPEAT Computers and Displays Category Criteria: IEEE 1680.1™ – 2018 Standard for Environmental and Social Responsibility Assessment of Computers and Displays and IEEE 1680.1a™ – 2020 Standard for Environmental and Social Responsibility Assessment of Computers and Displays–Amendment 1: Editorial and Technical Corrections and Clarifications

 Imaging Equipment